-5.15.1 The University shall maintain continued free public access to trails in the Carolina North Tract.
-Trails shall be under the management and direction of the Carolina North Office of Forestry Management or its successor.

-5.15.2.
-The general location of trails and recreational areas at Carolina North shall be consistent with the 50year development plan for Carolina North set forth as Exhibit B. The general location and proposed use of trails and recreation areas at Carolina North shall also be consistent with the plan for the portion of Carolina North that is subject to this Agreement as set forth in Exhibit D.

-5.15.3.
-Recreation areas shall be developed in conjunction with the other programs and facilities at Carolina North.
+- 5.15.1 The University shall maintain continued free public access to trails in the Carolina North Tract.
+Trails shall be under the management and direction of the Carolina North Office of Forestry Management or its successor. - 5.15.2.
+The general location of trails and recreational areas on the Carolina North Tract shall be consistent with the 50-year development plan for Carolina North.
+The general location and proposed use of trails and recreation areas at the Carolina North Project shall also be consistent with the site plan for the portion of the Carolina North Project that is set forth in Exhibit D. The locations of trails existing on the Carolina North Tract as of the Effective Date of this Agreement are set out in Exhibit H. - 5.15.3.
+Recreation areas shall be developed in conjunction with the other programs and facilities at Carolina North. - 5.15.4.

-5.15.4.
 Public access to and use of outdoor recreation areas shall be provided when these areas are not programmed for University use.
-The University and Town shall study the feasibility and cost-sharing options for future joint-use recreation areas at Carolina North and shall include a report of that study in the initial Annual Report required pursuant to this Agreement.
-This report shall address future Town and University cooperation on the provision of passive recreation areas, public fora such as amphitheater and performance spaces, basketball courts, children's play areas, gymnasium or recreation centers, community gardens, farmers' markets, and natural parks.
+The University and Town shall study the feasibility and cost-sharing options for future joint-use recreation areas at the Carolina North Project and shall include a report of that study in the initial Annual Report required pursuant to this Agreement.
+This report shall address future Town and University cooperation on the provision of passive recreation areas, public fora such as amphitheater and performance spaces, basketball courts, children's play areas, gymnasium or recreation centers, community gardens, farmers' markets, and natural parks. - 5.15.5.

-5.15.5.
 All improvements for new recreation areas shall be designed in compliance with this Section.
 The Annual Report shall include a description of all such improvements made in the previous year and document compliance with the provisions of this Section.
 The University shall identify which applicable accessibility standards were used in the design of each project.
-All new recreation areas shall be designed to:

-- (a) minimize disturbance and provide good material and maintenance choices of recreation fields and trails; - (b) identify and avoid regulatory floodways and stream buffers when locating recreation areas (except for the use of cleared and active utility easements to reduce the need for additional forest clearing); - (c) co-locate trails, pedestrian paths and other access needs in the more developed areas of campus; and, - (d) co-locate trails, utilities and roads in the less developed areas of the property.
+All new recreation areas shall be designed to: - (a) minimize disturbance and provide good material and maintenance choices of recreation fields and trails; - (b) identify and avoid regulatory floodways and stream buffers when locating recreation areas (except for the use of cleared and active utility easements to reduce the need for additional forest clearing);

+- (c) co-locate trails, pedestrian paths and other access needs in the more developed areas of campus; and, - (d) co-locate trails, utilities and roads in the less developed areas of the property.